patricpoba/invoke-class-with-failover/README.md

 $methodCall->getLastClassUsed();

 TODO:
-Rename CallClassMethodWithRedundacy to InvokeClassWithRedundacy or InvokeClassWithBackup
+Rename CallClassMethodWithRedundacy to InvokeClassWithFailover or InvokeClassWithRedundacy or InvokeClassWithBackup
 ```